LastAncientOne/Mathematics_for_Machine_Learning/README.md

 # Mathematics_for_Machine_Learning_and Deep_Learning

+##  Description
 This is an examples and tutorials for Mathematics in Machine Learning and Deep Learning.
+Education for mathematics.

 <img src="Title_Math.PNG">